 - Hair Loss: An infamous chemotherapy side effects, hair loss is due to the chemotherapy drugs targeting rapidly dividing cells.
 Healthy hair cells grow at abnormal rates compared to other cells that form tissues.
 Because of how quickly hair cells grow, chemotherapy drugs attack them, as they cannot distinguish between these cells and cancer cells.

 - Fatigue: Chemotherapy drugs are highly potent medications that can put the body through a lot.
 Medications administered over the course of several weeks can cause severe fatigue and energy loss.
-Undergoing chemotherapy daily for multiple weeks can really take it out of patients, and dealing with other side effects can also be draining.
+Undergoing chemotherapy daily for multiple weeks and dealing with side effects can be draining for patients.

 - Nausea: Being potent cytotoxic drugs, chemotherapy medications can often cause nausea as the body adjusts to such powerful ingredients circulating through the body.
 Levels of nausea may range for certain patients from slight discomfort to full on vomiting.
 With nausea and vomiting often comes loss of appetite and weight loss as additional chemotherapy side effects.